Smoking Tobacco

 Second-hand smoke comes from burning tobacco products and from exhaled tobacco smoke.
 It can create serious health risks.
 Reduce second-hand smoke and second-hand vapour by making your home and vehicle smoke-free and vape-free environments

-There are laws and regulations that protect your right to smoke-free air.
+There are laws and regulations that protect your right to air free from second-hand smoke and vapour.

 Smoke-Free Ontario Act